COALAIP/specs/README.md

 - Has a Party multiple public identifiers, then there should be a way that enables one identifier to be automatically 'translated' to another
 - A Party's identifier may have multiple designations (e.g. ISBN-10, ISBN-13, ISBN-A)
-- A Party's identifier should have an [Universal Resource Identifier](https://tools.ietf.org/html/rfc1630) (short form: URI) representation
+- A Party's identifier should have an [Universal Resource Identifier](https://tools.ietf.org/html/rfc1630) representation
 - A Party identifier's characters or elements have no intended meaning that could lead to misinterpretation by humans
 - A Party identifier's characters or elements include no information about the Party itself or its registration date
 - **TODO: There are even more requirements in this document that should be listed here!**